-After becoming an RD and getting some clinical nutrition experience under my belt, I went back to Hopkins to work on nutrition research while earning a certificate in professional culinary arts.
+After becoming an RD (registered dietitian) and getting some clinical nutrition experience under my belt, I went back to Hopkins to work on nutrition research while earning a certificate in professional culinary arts.
 At that point I was prepared to pair my culinary arts training with my nutrition science knowledge in order to plan nourishing meals, which also pleased the palates of my clients.

 I spent years helping many clients understand how to nourish themselves to feel good and avoid disease.

-But there were still questions about nutrition, metabolism, and consequences of unbalanced hormones that I needed to answer for my clients and myself.
+“But there were still questions about nutrition, metabolism, and consequences of unbalanced hormones that I needed to answer for my clients and myself”

 As I looked around I was becoming discouraged by the number of women I observed who seemed to be “giving up” on their health.
 I embarked on a mission to rescue my suffering friends by finding solutions for how to maintain a healthy weight, comfortable digestion, and a positive outlook on life.

-I know which foods make me feel bloated and sluggish so I stick to delicious vegetables, fruits, pseudograins, and proteins that keep my body in balance.
+I know which foods make me feel bloated and sluggish so I stick to delicious vegetables, fruits, healthy fats, and proteins that keep my body in balance.
 I also know that I feel so alert, fit, and energized after exercise so I try to choose one of my favorite activities each day whether it’s running, weight training, yoga, paddle boarding, barre class or even something new.

 “I am passionate about helping you to understand that food is your medicine.
-Medicine without the side effects.”
+Medicine without the side effects”

-I believe that food is our medicine.
 We can play a very important part in our own healthcare if we make the effort to choose to eat food that is nourishing to our bodies.
 Staying healthy doesn’t depend on high-priced groceries, it’s not achieved from latest diet fad, and it may not look as sexy as the prepackaged food in weight loss commercials you see.

 The best way to detoxify your body, optimize your own genes to avoid disease and premature aging, and balance your many hormones for a less turbulent journey through life stages is to bathe your cells with delicious, nutrient dense, antioxidant rich, hydrating, anti-inflammatory whole foods.

-There’s an overwhelming amount of information out there!
-What is right for you?!
+“There’s an overwhelming amount of information out there!
+What’s right for you?”

 …and there is so much more I’m looking forward to sharing with you!

-Eating this way and following my own lifestyle plan makes me feel vibrant, energetic, and happy.
-And I can’t wait to share my programs with you if you are suffering and believe you have run out of options.
+“Eating this way and following my own lifestyle plan makes me feel vibrant, energetic, and happy.
+And I can’t wait to share my programs with you if you are suffering and believe you have run out of options”